jamescallmebrent/awesome_print/README.md

 exposing their internal structure with proper indentation.
 Rails ActiveRecord objects and usage within Rails templates are supported via included mixins.

+This fork has modified the rendering of ActiveRecord::Relation options so that these objects are rendered as arrays of nicely rendered ActiveRecord instances.
+Normally, they are rendered as the huge complicated objects that they really are.
+However, that rendering is not what you want 99% of the time.
+This fork's rendering is much more useful.

 ### Installation ###
     # Installing as Ruby gem
     $ gem install awesome_print